 - Any students, recent graduates or alumni who failed to apply for the visa by the above date will no longer be eligible for a new endorsement from the University and cannot reapply

 - The University will offer visa endorsements to a maximum of two people per company.

 Who Can't Apply?

-- Students that have previously applied and not been successful.
+- Students who have previously applied and not been successful

-- Students that have graduated in or before the 2016/17 academic year.
+- Students who graduated in or before the 2016/17 academic year.